 And sure enough, those who fulfilled their promises of using the affirmations the right way ended up climbing ladders during that week and were able to return to the meeting.

-It's speculated that while in that sleep/wake state, your brain is in a certain "more open" beta state which can accept affirmations (such as climbing a ladder) as fact.
+It's speculated that while in that sleep/wake state, your brain is in a certain "more open" state which can accept affirmations (such as climbing a ladder) as fact.
 It's speculated that when we believe in the fact, it will come to pass.

 This isn't to say that literally everything we believe in will happen.